Blackbird Has Spoken: Part 2

 The movie was cancelled that night due to technical issues with the DVD player.
 "Let's go color," Cloe said to Ivy."
 She took Ivy's hand and pulled her along, but Ivy stopped her.

 "What do you mean, 'let's go color?'
 Color what?"

 "Don't you remember coloring as a kid?
 I begged my mom for years to get me the sixty four count box of crayola's.
 I finally got them for my eighth birthday."

-"And you want to color here at Club Eleven?
+"And you want to color here on a psych ward?
 Where do you color?